 - iPad Air 4 vs Galaxy Tab S7: Which tablet is best for you?

-Also, check out our preview of the Lenovo Tab P11 — which looks like a noteworthy contender in the Android tablet space.
+And while we're still testing the Lenovo Tab P11 (early awaiting our results) as it looks like a noteworthy contender in the Android tablet space.
 Just closer to the Galaxy Tab A7 than the Tab S7.

-This is just half of the story, as we're working to finalize our Galaxy Tab S7 Plus review soon.
+But if you're looking for what's next in the Samsung tablet world, check out our guide for everything we've learned about the Samsung Galaxy Tab S8 from the rumor mill.
 For now, read on to see how Samsung's catching up with Apple — including where the new iPad Air 2020 bets the Tab S7, and where Samsung has Apple's number.

 Samsung Galaxy Tab S7 review: Release date and price